rtkaleb/Challenge4/README.md

 ### Backup / Restore
 A **placeholder** backup folder has been created now at `/backup/dump-20251008-0552/`.
-To generate a real dump on your machine, run:
+To generate a real dump on machine, run:
 ```powershell
 $stamp = Get-Date -Format "yyyyMMdd-HHmm"
 mongodump --db scholar_db --out ".\backup\dump-$stamp"